 Even though it takes some time to build a list going this route to drive traffic and increase profits is easier today than it was 5 years ago because you have so many bloggers offering proven, practical, powerful tips for growing your list.

-5 years back folks divided their energies more between driving blog traffic through social media, Google and a few different channels.
-Now it is all about owning an email list to build friendships and to grow your blogging business on a solid foundation.
+12 years back folks divided their energies more between driving blog traffic through social media, Google, and a few different channels.
+Now it is all about owning an email list to build friendships and grow your blogging business on a solid foundation.

 What blogging changes have you seen over the past 12 years?
 We’d love to hear from you about them in the comments below.